-Light novel , Visual novel and Web novel .
+Light novel , visual novel , and web novel .
 Have you ever wondered what the distinction is between them?
-Which category does each one fall into?
-Here on the AnimeNew we will explain!
+Which category does each one fit into?
+Here at AnimeNew, we'll explain!

-- New manga by the author “Tenjou Tenge” and “Air Gear” gets released
+- New manga by the author of "Tenjou Tenge" and "Air Gear" gets a release

 - New trailer for “Dragon Ball: Sparking!
-Zero” shows a fight between Piccolo and Gohan
+Zero” shows fight between Piccolo and Gohan

-Something that catches your attention when starting a new read is immersing yourself in the universe created by the authors, with memorable characters, intriguing settings and contexts.
-And there are several ways to present this experience to fans: But whether through illustrations, detailed descriptions or even music.
-Today, we're going to discuss the main differences between three popular forms of storytelling: light novel, web novel, and visual novel.
+One thing that draws attention when starting a new book is immersing yourself in the universe created by the authors, with memorable characters, intriguing settings, and contexts.
+And there are various ways to present this experience to fans: whether through illustrations, detailed descriptions, or even music.
+Today, we'll discuss the main differences between three popular storytelling formats: light novels, web novels, and visual novels.

 Light Novel

-Light Novels are the well-known printed books, generally accompanied by color illustrations of the characters in action, as well as black and white illustrations at times.
-The term, despite using English words, is of Japanese origin and suggests lightness; these books are usually around 300 pages long.
+Light novels are well-known printed books, usually accompanied by colorful illustrations of the characters in action, as well as black and white illustrations at times.
+The term, despite using English words, is of Japanese origin and suggests lightness; these books generally have around 300 pages.
 Therefore, they are printed in a format called bunkobon, using A6 sheets to facilitate transport and storage.

-Authors write these stories directly for the internet, without standardized formatting in terms of number of lines per chapter.
-Typically, the author writes a web novel with the aim of promoting their work, distributing it free of charge for anyone to read.
-Authors do not usually add illustrations later to the story in web novels.
-Therefore, when a web novel is successful, it is common for publishers to contact the author to transform it into a light novel.
-In this process, the story goes through professional review and editing, with the addition of illustrations and, sometimes, changes to the plot.
+The authors write these stories directly for the internet, without a standardized format in terms of the number of lines per chapter.
+Typically, the author writes a web novel with the intention of promoting their work, distributing it for free for anyone to read.
+Authors don't usually add illustrations to the story later in web novels.
+Therefore, when a web novel becomes successful, it's common for publishers to contact the author to transform it into a light novel.
+In this process, the story undergoes professional revision and editing, with the addition of illustrations and, sometimes, changes to the plot.

 Visual Novel

 Visual novels are a type of game where the player interacts by clicking to make decisions that directly affect the story or the game's route.
-Therefore, visual novels combine background scenes, plenty of text, ambient sound and character illustrations, with limited animations, such as changing poses or facial expressions.
+Therefore, visual novels combine background scenery, a lot of text, ambient sound, and character illustrations with limited animations, such as changing poses or facial expressions.

 Source: VNDB